iambitttu/Sentiment-Analysis-using-BERT-Embeddings/README.md

 **Description:** In this initial phase, we collected a comprehensive dataset containing student reviews.

-**Source:** The dataset was obtained from a publicly available dataset on sentiment analysis in the edtech domain.
+**Source:** The dataset on sentiment analysis in the ed-tech domain was obtained from a publicly available dataset.
 It consisted of text reviews and corresponding sentiment labels.

 **Size:** The dataset comprises thousands of student reviews.